anya-ji/triviac/README.md

 # Triviac
 ![](https://github.com/anya-ji/triviac/blob/master/Triviac-proj/Triviac/Assets.xcassets/AppIcon.appiconset/Group%202180h.jpg)

-A trivia game app on iOS, which includes configuring and generating random trivia games, as well as saving games and updating your highest scores.
+A trivia game app on iOS, which includes generating customized trivia games and replaying saved games to beat your highest scores.

 ## Download

 Public Beta Test on TestFlight: https://testflight.apple.com/join/7rcWW1xe.

-Download on App Store: TBD.
+Download on App Store: https://apps.apple.com/app/id1515983515.

 ## Privacy Policy
 Triviac app is a free triva game app on iOS.
-It is provided by at no cost and is intended for use as is.
+It is provided at no cost and is intended for use as is.

 Choosing to use the app indicates that you agree to the collection and use of information in relation to this policy.
-The information I collect is only used for providing and improving the app.
+The information it collects is only used for providing and improving the game.
 The app only collects saved game data and system time when the data is saved.
 All data are collected, modified, and saved locally.
 I will not use or share your information with anyone except as described in this privacy policy.

 ## Support
-If you have any questions or suggestions about privacy policy, app features, and/or problems, do not hesitate to contact me at anyaj0109@gmail.com.
+If you have any questions or suggestions regarding privacy policy, app features, and/or problems, please do not hesitate to contact me at anyaj0109@gmail.com.

 ## Prerequisites
 * Swift >= 4.